redretep/spofree/README.md

 You can deploy your own SpoFree instance for free on services like **Netlify** or **Vercel**.
 Clone the repo, upload, done.

-## 🤝 Contributing
+## 🤝 Contributing and Issues

 Contributions are welcome.
 Feel free to open a Pull Request.
+Also please submit any bugs you find!

 ## 🔗 Related Projects